Rostlab/goPredSim/README.md

 Embeddings were calculated using the pre-trained models SeqVec, publicly available [in the SeqVec repository](https://github.com/Rostlab/SeqVec), or ProtBert-BFD, publicly available [in the ProtTrans repository](https://github.com/agemagician/ProtTrans).

-The pre-computed embeddings (npy-files) for GOA2020 and GOA2017 can be downloaded from [ftp://rostlab.org/goPredSim](ftp://rostlab.org/goPredSim).
+The pre-computed embeddings (npy-files) for GOA2020 and GOA2017 (full and filtered with 100% sequence identity against the CAFA3 targets) can be downloaded from [ftp://rostlab.org/goPredSim](ftp://rostlab.org/goPredSim).

 The corresponding ids for the embeddings can be found in `data/`.
 To successfully run goPredSim both the .npy-file and the .txt-file containing the ids have to be in the same directory.

+## Annotations
+We provide the GOA annotations for Swiss-Prot sequences using
+- all annotations from 2017
+- all annotations from 2020
+- only experimental annotations from 2017
+- only experimental annotations from 2020

+in the `data/` folder.

 ## Requirements
 goPredSim is written in Python3.
 In order to execute goPredSim, Python3 has to be installed locally.
 Additionally, the following Python packages have to be installed: